Release Notes V-Bien 6.9.0

 Please read the following release notes carefully, before continuing.
 When installing this update on a Collax V-Bien cluster the following steps have to be performed:

 / Important information

-Please have a look at the Collax V-Bien 6.5.28 Release Notes if the nodes have Version 6.5.26 or above and haven’t been updated yet.
+Please have a look at the Collax V-Bien 6.5.28 Release Notes if the nodes have Version 6.5.26 or below and haven’t been updated yet.
 For this update, it is necessary that both nodes are set in maintenance mode simultaneously.

 - Click at High Availability within the Dashboard.